 After all, it’s not flesh and bones I want from life, but words.
 Words, to still my monsters and make me be the best that I can be.
 The ability to ask people to listen to this page I’m writing in my head as we speak, as we move, as we live.

-She’s lying on the carpet with a cigarette in her hand, twisting her hair on her fingers.
+She’s lying on the carpet with a cigarette in her hand, running her fingers through her hair.
 She tells me that nature creates man and then it abandons him.
-That people’s free will is like every other muscle in the body – left unused, it atrophies in time.
+That people’s free will is like every other muscle in the body – left unused, it atrophies.
 That sometimes, the full is empty, and other times, the empty is full.

 A wool blanket covers her lap.
 We left the balcony door wide open.
 I’m taking notes on the large sofa next to it.
 The night air is stronger now and my back feels cold, so I’m starting to lose focus.
 I end up interrupting her.